Local Guide to Seattle

 3101 1st Ave.

-Of course what would be a good meal in Seattle without a good brew?
-Local microbrewieries serve up the best Northwest ales and food.
+Of course, what would be a good meal in Seattle without a good brew?
+Local microbreweries serve up the best Northwest ales and food.

 Pyramid Brewery & Alehouse, near Safeco Field

 1201 1st Ave.
 S.

 Redhook Ale Brewery